AnalyticalHarry/Python-And-JavaScript-Projects/README.md

 - Bucket Sort - Useful in specific scenarios where the data is uniformly distributed.
 - Counting Sort - Efficient for sorting small integers or non-comparative sorting scenarios.
 - Shell Sort - An improvement on insertion sort, better for medium-sized arrays.
-- Timsort - A hybrid sorting algorithm derived from merge sort and insertion sort, used in Python’s sorted() and Java’s Arrays.sort().
 - IntroSort - A hybrid sort used in the C++ Standard Library's sort function, combining quicksort, heapsort, and insertion sort.

 ## Searching algorithms